metagentools/gbintk/paper/paper.md

 ## Visualisation

 The initial MetaCoAG binning result and the refined binning result can be visualised on the assembly graph using the `visualise` subcommand as shown in \autoref{fig2} for the Sim-5G+metaSPAdes dataset [@Mallawaarachchi2:2020; @Mallawaarachchi:2021].
-The `visualise` subcommand supports the image types `png`, `eps`, `pdf` and `svg` and also allows the user to change the width, height, DPI, vertex size, vertex label size and margin size of the figure.

 ![Visualisation of the assembly graph with the initial binning result from MetaCoAG (left) and final binning result from GraphBin (right) for the Sim-5G+metaSPAdes dataset containing five bacterial species.
 The five colours represent the five bins and the white nodes represent unbinned contigs.\label{fig2}](visualisation.png){width=100%}